-Bile duct cancer also known as Cholangiocarcinoma, is a rare disease in which cancer cells form in the part of bile duct that is outside the liver.
+Bile duct cancer also known as Cholangiocarcinoma, is a rare disease in which cancer cells originate from the bile duct within or outside the liver.
 The bile duct primarily moves bile -- which the body uses to digest food -- from the liver to the small intestine and gall bladder.
 Request an appointment or contact us at 734-647-8902.

 Bile Duct Cancer (Cholangiocarcinoma) is treated in the Multidisciplinary Liver Tumor Clinic at the University of Michigan.
 Our clinic has been named a Blue Distinction Center for Complex and Rare Cancers as part of a national program by the Blue Cross and Blue Shield Association.
 That means we offer a comprehensive outpatient cancer care program, delivered by a multidisciplinary team with sub-specialty training and distinguished clinical expertise in treating complex and rare subtypes of cancer.

 If you have a MyUofMHealth.org account, you can log in to view upcoming or past appointments, cancel appointments up to 24 hours before your schedule time, and request a new appointment.